INSPIRED BY NATURE: THE LOTUS

 HOW IT WORKS

 The workshop content is divided into 3 days, spread over 3 weeks.
 Each week, the contents are released to you on a Friday (see dates at the top of this page) - you will receive an email notification of this each week.
+This is what is known as "scheduled content".
 I will be available in the online classroom every subsequent Tuesday to answer any questions that may have come up for you, and to offer constructive feedback on your work.

 This schedule is designed to give you a 4 day window to work through the contents and ask any questions that may arise as you felt, and 2 more days to resolve any issues after your question has been answered, but before the next week's content is released.
 The intensity level of the workload gradually increases each week (reflecting the general build up in physical intensity that is inherent in the felt making process) , with the contents of week 1 being fairly gentle and of a preparatory nature, and the contents of week 3 being more physically demanding and time consuming.